Skip to content

 Please note:

-2. In the dialog box, the buyer's email address will appear by default.
+• The buyer's email address will be displayed by default.
 To change or add another recipient, in the Email address field, enter another email address.

 HubSpot payment record actions menu showing 'Get copy of authorization' for an ACH transaction.